 From STEM classrooms to early-stage startups, the LiteWing Drone has found its way into the hands of students, makers, and engineers alike.
 Our goal with Litewing was to build this very same ecosystem by keeping the hardware open and affordable, with software that is scalable and beginner friendly.
 After the launch of the LiteWing Drone Positioning Module we noticed a lot of people wanted to control their drone from a Python script and make it fly autonomously.
-While that was already possible using cflib and python, understanding the complete code and reimplementing the position hold every time might be daunting for beginners.
+While that was already possible using cflib with python, understanding the complete code and reimplementing the position and navigation every time might be daunting for beginners.

 Which is why we released our own Python library for LiteWing drones.
 Using this library, you will be able to fly your drone using simple lines of Python code.
 For example, you can ask it to take off and hold its position at a particular height, then land automatically, or even move in a particular direction for a fixed distance and then land.